Kaoulombre/DarkHash/README.md

 - (AMD Users) For TeamRedMiner, copy your teamreadminer.exe in the DarkHash folder.
 The name need to be exactly "teamredminer.exe"

 ### THEN, EDIT THE config.bat FILE
+### You can launch the easy_config.bat to create a config automatically OR do it manually as follows

 #### If you're using AMD, change the USING_AMD to YES like this :
 	set USING_AMD=YES